 Looking for therapeutic antibody development?
 Reformatting (bispecific, ADC), humanization, affinity maturation… Use our wide range of services and go straight to the clinic!

-“We collaborated on a project on generating a monoclonal antibody that recognizes a one-amino-acid mutation in a cancer-associated cell-surface protein.
+“We collaborated on a project for generating a monoclonal antibody that recognizes a one-amino-acid mutation in a cancer-associated cell-surface protein.
 Although the project was technically challenging, we succeeded in generating a hybridoma clone that produced the desired antibody.
-In the course of the project, we found additional clones that recognized adjacent epitopes and ProteoGenix put forth an effort to perform additional subclonings in order to ensure the delivery of clones that perfectly work.
-In summary, ProteoGenix always strived to ensure maximal quality of the product and customer satisfaction, and the account Manager provided prompt and competent support at any time.”
+During the course of the project, we found additional clones that recognized adjacent epitopes and ProteoGenix proceeded to perform additional subclonings in order to ensure the delivery of clones that work perfectly.
+In summary, ProteoGenix always strived to ensure maximal product quality and customer satisfaction, and the account Manager provided prompt and competent support at all times.”

 Dr. rer. nat.
-Rudolf Übelhart, Project Leader, Ulm Institute of Immunology
+Rudolf Übelhart, Project Leader, Ulm Institute of Immunology, Germany

 “I requested ProteoGenix’s services for the generation of an anti-peptide monoclonal antibody to be used in my research.
 I required the antibody primarily for western blotting and immunoprecipitation experiments.
 Although the peptide antigen proved challenging in terms of immunogenicity, ProteoGenix was able to propose a range of customised strategies to overcome production issues encountered and finally succeeded in generating not only one but three antibodies of interest, thus offering me extra options in terms of final choice and use.
 During the whole project, Proteogenix strived to ensure maximal quality and to adapt to my needs, and my Account Manager always provided prompt and helpful services and solutions.
 I can highly commend both the level of expertise and the service I received.”